Mitsuo Iso

-Mitsuo Iso (磯 光雄, Iso Mitsuo) is a Japanese animator, director, and screenwriter.
+Mitsuo Iso (磯 光雄, Iso Mitsuo) is a Japanese animator and director.

-He began his career as an animator in the mid-1980s and worked as a freelance artist through Neomedia, Studio Zaendo, and Studio Ghibli.
+He worked as a freelance artist through Neomedia, Studio Zaendo, and Studio Ghibli.

+When he participates in anime works as an animator, he sometimes uses aliases such as Mikio Odagawa and Hideo Tateda, or does not give his name.

 Iso is known for his offbeat key animation in the prologue of Gundam 0080, large portions of Asuka's battle in The End of Evangelion and the first half of the tank battle in Ghost in the Shell.

+As a director, Den-noh Coil, a science fiction TV Animation series for which he wrote the original story and screenplay, storyboarded and directed, won the 29th Nihon SF Taisho Award, the 39th Seiun Award Best Dramatic Presentation, the Japan Media Arts Festival Animation Division Excellence Award, and the 7th Tokyo Anime Award TV Animation Division Excellence Award.

 Career

-Iso has worked on Mobile Suit Zeta Gundam and Gundam ZZ since 1985 as a key animator and in-betweener.

-This led him to secretly work in the 1988 film Mobile Suit Gundam: Char's Counterattack under the pseudonym Mikio Odagawa without telling Zaendo, where he was at the time.

-He was then asked by Sunrise, an animation studio, to act as an intermediary for job offers to the company, and worked under his real name as a job through the company.

-Sunrise also hired him as an animation director, so he worked under that pseudonym.
+After dropping out of university, Iso began working as an animator in the mid-1980s.

+He joined the 1988 film Mobile Suit Gundam: Char's Counterattack.
+He was credited as a key animator under both his real name and pen name Mikio Odagawa, and also served as mechanical animation director under the name Odagawa.

 The battle scene at the beginning of the 1989 OVA Mobile Suit Gundam 0080: War in the Pocket made a strong impression on the anime industry and anime fans about Iso.

-Until then, mobile suits (humanoid giant robots) had mostly been depicted as a whole "mass", but Iso thought that if it was a machine body, it should be separated from the skeleton (chassis), and realized an animation in which the robot's material and structure could be seen.
-He also carefully picked up the details of secondary effects such as air resistance to missile launches and vehicles floating in the blast to create realistic battle scenes.
-In particular, his drawing philosophy of accumulating what could happen on the screen had a great influence on the drawing of realistic anime in the following years.

-In this work, an explosion effect called "Iso Explosion" is noticeable.
+The scenes Iso drew in what he called a 'full-limited' manner shocked animators of the time, so much so that a collection of copies of key animations was circulated.

-Director Fumihiko Takayama gave him the opportunity to do some niche design work, and he designed some of the mecha designs and military equipment.
+Director Fumihiko Takayama gave him the opportunity to do some niche design work, and he designed some of the mechanics and military equipment.

 He was with Studio Ghibli from 1990-1992.

+He was recruited directly by Hayao Miyazaki of Studio Ghibli, who saw his work on the television film Like the Clouds, Like the Wind (1990), which many Ghibli staff participated in.

 Iso drew keyframes in Only Yesterday, Porco Rosso, Ocean Waves.

-Iso joined Roujin Z (1991), based on Katsuhiro Otomo's manga, as a mechanical designer at the request of director Hiroyuki Kitakubo.
-He was supposed to be both the mechanical designer and mechanical animation director, but ended up doing only a partial design as he was asked to join Only Yesterday.
+Iso joined Roujin Z (1991), based on Katsuhiro Otomo's manga, as a mechanical animation director at the request of director Hiroyuki Kitakubo.

-Iso found about Neon Genesis Evangelion (1995-1997) quite early on and joined from the planning stages.
-He was involved in all aspects of the planning process, including not only the key frames but also the setting and plot.
+However, he was not involved in the actual production as he was asked to participate in Only Yesterday at the meeting stage.